SLKone/SLKone.github.io/brand.md

 </section>
 <section id="color-palette" class="py-20 container mx-auto max-w-7xl">
     <h2 class="text-4xl mb-12 font-display">Color Palette</h2>
+    <p class="mb-8 text-xl">Use the color palette to select the color you want to use.
+The color name, hex value, rgb value, and hsl value are all linked to the color.
+Click on the color to copy the value to your clipboard.</p>
     <div class="grid grid-cols-1 gap-8">
         {% assign colors = site.data.colors.colors %}
         {% for color in colors %}